Cbsoftware/PressureNet-SDK/Documentation.md

 Communication
 -------------

-While pressureNET will run in the background with just the above commands, it's likely that you'll want to communicate with it to change settings, behaviour, and to query the data it has collected.
+While PressureNet will run in the background with just the above commands, it's likely that you'll want to communicate with it to change settings, behaviour, and to query the data it has collected.
 Once your app is bound to the service, you can send Messages and objects to it and listen for responses.

 First, bind to the service:

     bindService(new Intent(getApplicationContext(), CbService.class), mConnection, Context.BIND_AUTO_CREATE);

-This can take time, so wait until your ServiceConnection object tells you it's bound (see the [Example source code](https://github.com/Cbsoftware/pressureNET-SDK-Example/blob/master/src/ca/cumulonimbus/pressurenetsdkexample/MainActivity.java) for clarity on this).
+This can take time, so wait until your ServiceConnection object tells you it's bound (see the [Example source code](https://github.com/Cbsoftware/PressureNet-SDK-Example/blob/master/src/ca/cumulonimbus/pressurenetsdkexample/MainActivity.java) for clarity on this).

 Now your app and the SDK can communicate.
 As an example, let's ask for the list of measurements the SDK has recorded.
 To request the stored readings, build a simple CbApiCall object and send it with message CbService.MSG_GET_LOCAL_RECENTS: